Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

     .container("#viz")  // container DIV to hold the visualization .data(sample_data)  // data to use with the visualization .type("tree_map")   // visualization type
-    .id("name")         // key for which our data is unique on .size("value")      // sizing of blocks
+    .id("Agency")         // key for which our data is unique on .size("DataErrors")      // sizing of blocks
     .height(400)
     .draw()             // finally, draw the visualization!